DFRodri/MTG-Counter/README.md

 Project #2 of the Android Basics Nano-Degree

 #### Short Description
-APP that counts the life points, poison counters, and wins of an entire match of Magic: The Gathering.
+- Super simple Android APP that counts the life points, poison counters, and wins of an entire match of Magic: The Gathering
+- Works on API 15+ (Ice Cream Sandwich and above)
+- Should be fine in any screen (smaller screens (mdpi and hdpi of small resolutions) may be forced to stick to landscape orientations)
+- Languages: ENG, PT-PT

 #### Brief Story about the Project
 This project was initially made as part of the Google Challenge 2017 (and now my second project of the ABND since we can reuse them).
 It has evolved a bit since the first time I made it, during the Google Challenge 2017, and at the moment this is what I've in hands.